frabjous/jhap-templates/documentation/markdown_primer.md

 It is one of only a couple flavors that fully support academic citations and bibliographies.
 Much of this is due to its own implementation of citeproc, a program for formatting citations and reference lists based on [Citation Style Language](https://citationstyles.org/).

-Its academic-oriented features, together with the ease with which documents using can be used to create a variety of features, is why it was chosen for JHAP's production process.
+Its academic-oriented features, together with the ease with which it can be used to create a variety of output formats, is why it was chosen for JHAP's production process.

 Below is a very brief primer.
 Much more is possible.
 Consult [the pandoc user's guide](https://pandoc.org/MANUAL.html), and its section on [pandoc's markdown](https://pandoc.org/MANUAL.html#pandocs-markdown) in particular.